compsoc-edinburgh/deployment/README.md

    - `SUBDOMAIN=...`: Which subdomain of `dev.comp-soc.com` should this app run on.
 This should be a valid subdomain string.
    - `INTERNAL=...`: Is this an internal committee service?
 4. Add, commit, and push
-5. You'll need to enable GitHub Actions for the repository, and you'll need to trigger a manual run of the `Initialise` action
+5. You'll need to enable GitHub Actions for the repository, and you'll need to trigger a manual run of the `Deploy` action
+6. Run `make initialise`
-6. And you're done!
+7. And you're done!
 This template presumes a NodeJS app, but you'd be able to use any technologies to build your app, as long as:
    1. You can package it in a _single_ docker container
    2. It listens on at most _one_ port, specified by the `$PORT` environment variable